-Check the LDR reading by pressing the button three times in quick succession.
+Check the LDR reading by pressing the button three times in quick succession when the clock is on.
 You should see a value between "01 00 00" and "09 99 00".
 Changing the light conditions should change this value.
 It is normal that the value is not stable when it is in the middle of the range.
 We read the LDR many times a second, and it is unusual that two readings are identical.